 The program at Laval is not a “study abroad program” in the traditional sense in that HWS students will be directly enrolled at the university.
 While there will not be excursions designed specifically for HWS students, staff at Laval can assist those planning their own travel.
 In addition, the university has an extremely active student union and international student office which plan a variety of educational and cultural activities in which all students are invited to participate (fees will vary).
 Independent and self-starting students will have a multitude of opportunities to immerse themselves in the local culture and to explore the province of Quebec and beyond.

 Students will be charged standard HWS tuition and fees and a $550 administrative fee.
 This will cover tuition for a four-course semester and an orientation program.
 No room or board charge is included: students will pay dorm fees directly to Université Laval and should plan to bring their board fee to cover meal expenses throughout the program.
 Additional expenses not covered include travel to Québec City, books and personal expenses (laundry, entertainment, ground transportation and independent travel).
-Travel costs will vary depending on whether students fly or use ground transportation - we would estimate a maximum of $500 for most students.
-We estimate room fees at $1700-1900, meals at $1500-2000, and books at $250.
+Travel costs will vary depending on whether students fly or use ground transportation – we would estimate approximately $500 for most students.
+We estimate room fees at $1700-$1900, meals at $1500-$2000, and books at $250.
 It is difficult to give an accurate estimate of personal expenses because student spending habits differ considerably.
-We would suggest a minimum of $1000 above and beyond meal and accommodation expenses.
+We would suggest a minimum of $1200 above and beyond meal and accommodation expenses.
 However, students on a tight budget should be able to manage with less.
 If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.

 NOTE: This information is subject to change.
 Please see the CGE for more information.